ShenZhouHong/radiography-ai-project/python/README.md

 * `regime-2.ipynb`

 These correspond to the hyperparameter search regime I, and the hyperparameter search regime II as defined in the methodology and implementation.

+## Analysis

+These notebooks are used to analyse the hyperparameter search and model data.